Ableton/m4l-connection-kit/JSON Video/README.md

 # Abstract
-"JSON Video" is the second example device on how to fetch web data in json format - in particular  #ableton tagged looped videos from the online video sharing service “Vine” using their [API] (https://github.com/starlock/vino/wiki/API-Reference).
+"JSON Video" is the second example device on how to fetch web data in json format - in particular  #ableton tagged looped videos from the online video sharing service “Vine” using their [API](https://github.com/starlock/vino/wiki/API-Reference).

-#Guidelines
+# Guidelines

 * Just click on “Fetch Video”.